August 7, 2024

 Understanding control 6.3

 Guaranteeing that staff and stakeholders alike are educated in meeting information security obligations is the key goal of control 6.3.
-To achieve this, the control deals in a range of activities relating to an organisation’s information security framework.
+To achieve this, the control deals with a range of activities relating to an organisation’s information security framework.

 The key to achieving this can be found in three key areas, all promoted by control 6.3: